wlab2021/DSRNAFold/README.md

 ### If you want to retrain the model and make predictions, follow these steps sequentially.

 ### Prep
   All parameters are configured in JSON files located in the `util` directory.
-So you need to put the json file of the corresponding dataset into the DSRNAFold/util folder and replace it in the corresponding .py file
+  You need to put the json file of the corresponding dataset into the DSRNAFold/util folder and update `args` parameter in the corresponding .py file.

 ### Step1: Obtaining the encoding model.(We have placed the trained encoding files into the "ts2vec/model_file" directory.)

 You need to navigate to the ts2vec file path and execute the following command：